VWS-Python/vws-python/README.md

 To find the environment variables to set in the `vuforia_secrets.env` file, visit the Target Database in the Target Manager and view the "Database Access Keys".

+# Documentation

+To build the documentation, first install the dependencies:

+    pip install -e .[dev]

+Then use `make`:

+    make -C docs html

+To open the built documentation:

+    open docs/build/html/index.html